-If everything above passed the test, this is the time we look at the offer itself and how it’s selling.
+If everything from the first two steps passed the test, this is the time we look at the offer itself and how it’s selling.

-When I get behind the scenes of someone’s launch and/or funnel, I’m looking to amplify what’s working and change what isn’t.
+When I get behind the scenes of someone’s launch and/or funnel, in The Collective, I’m looking to amplify what’s working and change what isn’t.

 The numbers will tell you both.

 - Your Emails: